ZacPentecost/ZacPentecost.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Zac Pentecos.
+My name is Zac Pentecost.
 I am curious mathematician/ physicists with knowledge in numerous computational languages and methods in regard to science - particularly modeling and solving mathematical and physical problems.
 I am currently researching and modeling COVID predicting the health outcomes of the Queensland population with the introduction of covid variants and medical interventions.